tetra-framework/tetra/README.md

   - Django on the backend, Alpine.js in the browser

-    Tetra combines the power of Django with Alpine.js to make development easier and quicker.
+    Tetra combines Django's power with Alpine.js to make development easier and faster.

-  - Component encapsulation
+  - Encapsulation of components

-    Each component combines its Python, HTML, CSS and JavaScript in one place for close proximity of related code.
+    Each component combines its Python, HTML, CSS, and JavaScript code in one location for easy access to related code.

   - Resumable server state

-    The component's full server state is saved between public method calls.
-This state is encrypted for security.
+    Between public method calls, the component's full server state is saved.
+For security, this state is encrypted.

   - Public server methods

-    Methods can be made public, allowing you to easily call them from JS on the front end, resuming the component's state.
+    Methods can be made public, allowing you to easily call them from JS on the front end, resuming the state of the component's.

   - Shared public state

-    Attributes can be decorated to indicate they should be available in the browser as Alpine.js data objects.
+    Attributes can be decorated to indicate that they should be available as Alpine.js data objects in the browser.

   - Server "watcher" methods